 We are proud to support local charities, schools and community organisations where we can with raffle prizes to assist in valuable fundraising activities.
 For a number of years York Racecourse has also sponsored the sporting hero category in the York Community Pride Awards.

-York Racecourse arranges via the City of York Council for licensed charity collections on the public highway outside the racecourse on racedays.
+York Racecourse arranges via the City of York Council for licenced charity collections on the public highway outside the racecourse on racedays.

 Where possible we lend our facilities to good causes, from the use of our trestle tables for community events to public services using the stands as a training venue with our compliments, including fire service training, police dog unit training and the Close Protection Team.
 Our grounds team work to support the weekly Park Run and the annual Cancer Research’s Race for Life through maintenance of the service road used.